expo/expo/docs/pages/guides/adhoc-builds.md

 **Windows users** must have WSL enabled.
 You can follow the installation guide [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 We recommend picking Ubuntu from the Windows Store.
 Be sure to launch Ubuntu at least once.
 After that, use an Admin powershell to run:
 `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`

+### Optional additional configuration steps

+#### Push Notifications

+Push Notifications are currently unavailable with ad hoc clients until we complete our work to add an extra authentication layer to the Expo Push Notification service.

+#### Google Maps

+You will need to run `expo client:ios` in a project directory with a valid `app.json`, or pass in the flag to your custom configuration file with `--config <path-to-file.json>`.
+Make sure you set your Google API key in `ios.config.googleMapsApiKey` as described [here](../../versions/latest/sdk/map-view/#deploying-google-maps-to-a-standalone-app).

+#### Facebook

+Add the following fields to your `app.json` file:

+- `facebookScheme` set to your Facebook login redirect URL scheme found [here](https://developers.facebook.com/docs/facebook-login/ios) under "_4.
+Configure Your info.plist_."
+It should look like `"fb123456"`.
+If you do not do this, Facebook will not be able to redirect to your app after logging in.

+- `facebookAppId` and `facebookDisplayName`, using your [Facebook App ID and Facebook Display Name](https://developers.facebook.com/docs/facebook-login/ios), respectively.

+- [_Optional_] `facebookAutoInitEnabled`, defaults to `false`

+Then, after following steps 1 & 2 below, your bundle ID (it should look something like: `dev.expo.client.xxxxx`) will be included in the terminal output.
+Add that bundle ID to your app settings page in the [Facebook developer console](https://developers.facebook.com/apps/).

 ## 1. Start the build

 Run `expo client:ios`